FuelLabs/fuels-ts/apps/docs/src/guide/contracts/contract-balance.md

 2. `asset`: The address of the deployed contract Token.

-3. `recipient`: The address from the receive's wallet.
+3. `recipient`: The address from the receiver's wallet.

 The `transfer` function calls the built-in Sway function `transfer_to_address`, which does exactly what the name suggests.